alexUXUI/personal-blog/src/pages/blog/transducers.md

 ```

 This approach, however, is not as performant as it could be.
 In this post we will talk about the problems with this approach and how transducers can improve them.
-A series of functions, like the example above, works like this:a
+A series of functions, like the example above, works like this:

 ![alt text](https://cdn-images-1.medium.com/max/1600/1*mJicJiOZT4M9jwv6kMkwRg.gif)